 University of Wisconsin student from Beijing fatally struck

-A 24-year-old University of Wisconsin graduate student who was to receive her master's degree next month has been identified as the pedestrian killed when a car left the road Saturday night and drove onto a sidewalk in Madison, Wisconsin.
-The Dane County Medical Examiner's Office said Monday that Wenxin "Wendy" Huai died from her injuries in the crash.
+This undated photo provided by the University of Wisconsin-Madison Department of Economics shows graduate student Wenxin Huai.
+Huai, a 24-year-old University of Wisconsin graduate student scheduled to receive her master's degree next month has been identified as the pedestrian killed when a car left the road and drove onto a Madison sidewalk Saturday night.

 Add your comments below